react-everywhere/re-start/README.md

 ## Sponsors

-These are the companies contribution to `re-start`'s development in some way or other.
+These are the companies contributing to `re-start`'s development in some way or other.

 - [DigiCred Technologies](https://github.com/DigiCred)
 - [Quantum BA](https://quantum-ba.com/)